-The goal and the mission of the Simulation Program at the Department of Anesthesiology at the University of Minnesota is to study, develop and teach peri-operative simulation to medical students, residents and anesthesiologists.
+The goal and the mission of our Simulation Program is to study, develop and teach perioperative simulation to medical students, residents and anesthesiologists.
 The Simulation Program functions as an integral part of the education institute SimPORTAL - Simulation Perioperative Resource for Training and Learning.
 SimPORTAL is affiliated with the Medical School, Health Care Delivery System and the Academic Health Center.

 Our simulation center is endorsed by American Society of Anesthesiologists (ASA) as a Maintenance of Certification in Anesthesiology (MOCA) Simulation Center and is also a Level 1 Accredited Education Institute (AEI) by the American College of Surgeons (ACS).

 Being an integral part of a large academic health center provides us with multidisciplinary opportunities to develop educational programs supported by experts in educational, simulation and medical science.
-It further provides a well-designed learning space, equipment, technical and logistic support for educational activities directed towards the development of cognitive, affective and psychomotor skills required for safe patient care.
+Meet our experts.
+It further provides a well-designed learning space, equipment and technical and logistic support for educational activities directed towards the development of cognitive, affective and psychomotor skills required for safe patient care.
 A strong curriculum with clear goals, evaluation metrics and emphasis on teamwork is an important part of the simulation program.

 Our program is dedicated to utilizing simulation techniques as an important, flexible and up-to-date teaching tool to allow learners to develop a strong foundation and to acquire competencies expected of an anesthesiologist.

-The educational objective of the undergraduate curriculum is to introduce the learners to routine anesthesia and critical care related knowledge and skills needed to safely assess patient’s vital signs and perform procedures such as mask ventilation, laryngoscopy, peripheral intravenous line placement, arterial line placement, central line placement, rhythm assessment and defibrillation/cardioversion, ACLS, transfusion medicine and routine anesthesia administration.
+Our undergraduate curriculum introduces the learners to routine anesthesia and critical care related knowledge and skills needed to safely assess patient’s vital signs and perform procedures such as mask ventilation, laryngoscopy, peripheral intravenous line placement, arterial line placement, central line placement, rhythm assessment and defibrillation/cardioversion, ACLS, transfusion medicine and routine anesthesia administration.

 Graduate Medical Education training